-Luca ASPERIUS, web projects manager, founding partner along with Daniel Tarozzi of Ludica S.n.c. and the media portal Italiachecambia.org.
+Luca ASPERIUS, represents Forum Solidarische Oekonomie.
+He works as a web projects manager, founding partner along with Daniel Tarozzi of Ludica S.n.c. and the media portal Italiachecambia.org.
 Luca lives between Italy and Berlin.
 His skills range from design to web-oriented programming and beyond, from graphics to video.
-Luca coordinates the daily work of the development team and is involved in Berlin in Wandel and in the German Forum Solidarische Oekonomie.
+Luca coordinates the daily work of the development team and is involved in Berlin in Wandel.

 Laura AUFRERE is elected as expert in the Coordination Committee.
 Laura studied political sciences and worked for 10 years in the cultural field, including five years as a coordinator for the French confederation gathering performing/visual arts SSE initiatives (UFISC).
 She is now a phd student (CEPN – Paris 13) working on solidarity economy and commons in the artistic and cultural field (collective and commons initiatives, cooperation mechanisms, governance, social protection, social models of solidarity, economic models, etc).